PolyarcGames/RailsAppTemplate/README.md

 - once it's installed run `rails new . -d postgresql --devcontainer -m TODO<put the template here>`.
 When asked if you want to override files, say `y`.

 That's it! you've got a fully configured Polyar Rails app!.

+### Secrets and Environment Variables

+We use dotenv vault for managing secrets and environment variables.
+- From the VSCode terminal run `npx dotenv-vault@latest new` Follow all the instructions and you should be good to go.